abdelhadi-haddadi/hugo-blog-app/content/creating-pdf-report-in-spring-boot.md

 specifies the name of the database table to be used for mapping.

 @Id
-@GeneratedValue(strategy = GenerationType.AUTO)
+@GeneratedValue(strategy = GenerationType.IDENTITY)
 private Long id;

 The @Id annotation specifies the primary key of an entity and the @GeneratedValue provides for the specification of generation strategies for the values of primary keys.

-application.yml

-server:
-    context-path: /rest
+resources/application.yml

 spring:
     main:
       banner-mode: "off"
+    sql:
+      init:
+        platform=h2

   logging:
     level:
       org:
         springframework: ERROR

 The application.yml is the main Spring Boot configuration file.
-The context-path sets the context path (application name).
 With the banner-mode property we turn off the Spring banner.
 The spring framework logging is set to ERROR.

-import.sql
+We inform that we use H2 database.

+resources/import.sql

-INSERT INTO CITIES(NAME, POPULATION) VALUES('Bratislava', 432000);
+INSERT INTO cities(name, population) VALUES('Bratislava', 432000);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('Budapest', 1759000);
+INSERT INTO cities(name, population) VALUES('Budapest', 1759000);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('Prague', 1280000);
+INSERT INTO cities(name, population) VALUES('Prague', 1280000);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('Warsaw', 1748000);
+INSERT INTO cities(name, population) VALUES('Warsaw', 1748000);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('Los Angeles', 3971000);
+INSERT INTO cities(name, population) VALUES('Los Angeles', 3971000);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('New York', 8550000);
+INSERT INTO cities(name, population) VALUES('New York', 8550000);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('Edinburgh', 464000);
+INSERT INTO cities(name, population) VALUES('Edinburgh', 464000);
+INSERT INTO cities(name, population) VALUES('Suzhou', 4327066);
+INSERT INTO cities(name, population) VALUES('Zhengzhou', 4122087);
-INSERT INTO CITIES(NAME, POPULATION) VALUES('Berlin', 3671000);
+INSERT INTO cities(name, population) VALUES('Berlin', 3671000);
+INSERT INTO cities(name, population) VALUES('Brest', 139163);
+INSERT INTO cities(name, population) VALUES('Bucharest', 1836000);

 The schema is automatically created by Hibernate; later, the import.sql file is executed to fill the table with data.

-com/zetcode/CityRepository.java
+com/zetcode/repository/CityRepository.java

 package com.zetcode.repository;

-import com.zetcode.bean.City;
+import com.zetcode.model.City;
 import org.springframework.data.repository.CrudRepository;
 import org.springframework.stereotype.Repository;